 There is a universal want for households: hot water.
 We might take it for granted sometimes, but if you’ve ever had your hot water system fail on you, you know the huge inconvenience it is to your whole day.
 No hot showers.
-No bathtime.
-No dishes… So we all know we need a reliable hot water system, but what system is the best for you?
+No bath time.
+No dishes… So we all know we need a reliable hot water system, but what's the best hot water system for you?
+Here we'll outline all of the different types of hot water systems available to you and which will be the most efficient for your needs.

 Gas water heaters are fast workers, typically taking half the time of electric systems (taking around one hour for 200L).
 This is perfect if you have a larger family, or a penchant for long showers, and want as close to a guarantee of not running out of hot water as possible.